DannyvanderKraan/net-interviewing-project-v2/ReadMe.txt

   - Furthermore when it's background processes I'm used to event-driven systems that throw the messages after a couple of retries back on a poison queue
   (the system keeps running and you just need to monitor these poison queues); but as for API's concerned they are usually called from a front-end or another app and you need some imediate feedback that something happened (a Bad Request for example)

-aant:
-- Check de "What we expect in your solution"